lisp-docs/cl-language-reference/docs/chap-22/cc-c-the-lisp-pretty-printer/_cc-c-b-c-format-directive-interface.md

-Figure 22–5 identifies a set of *format directives* which serve as an alternate interface to the same pretty printing operations in a more textually compact form.
+Figure 22–5 identifies a set of <GlossaryTerm styled={true} term={"format directive"}><i>format directives</i></GlossaryTerm> which serve as an alternate interface to the same pretty printing operations in a more textually compact form.